ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 The problem with this approach is that `pl.Boolean` type casting accepts a capitalized string.
 Since we have some columns with their boolean value in lowercase, this method also returns an error.

-We can fix this by adding an exception handling specific for this type of errors:
+We can fix this by adding an exception handling specifically for these types of errors:

 ##### **Code**
 ```Python